 Jones believes that the ceaseless reevaluation of historical fact allows us to recognize true beauty.
 To that end, his work begins with images that reference emotional memory.
 These images, like memory, are pushed and pulled--boundaries blurred, data bent, reality distorted, clarity erased--until the picture is altered, often to the point of complete obfuscation.
-The result is a recontextualization of the image as a contemporary take on a fleeting moment, a kind of digital impressionism.
+The result is a recontextualization of the image as a contemporary take on a fleeting moment, a digital impressionism.
 These selected memories create a reality that may be strikingly disconnected from the original circumstances that created them, manifesting in a composition of globular clusters, organic shapes and pixilated images.
-It is within this visual representation that beauty is revealed.

 "...figures are void and we are invited to peek through the curtains, an all too familiar practice as we become increasingly dependent on showing, looking, and telling through digital media.
 For others, this absence only enhances feelings of isolation, longing, and wonder..."